MatheSchool/typst-g-exam/src/g-exam.typ

 /// Template for creating an exam.
 ///
-/// - autor: Infomation of autor of exam.
+///  - author: Infomation of author of exam.
 ///  - name (string, content): Name of author of exam.
-///  - email (string): e-mail of author of exam.
+///  - email (string): E-mail of author of exam.
 ///  - watermark (string): Watermark with information about the author of the document.
-/// - scholl: Information of scholl.
+///  - school: Information of school.
 ///  - name (string, content): Name of the school or institution generating the exam.
 ///  - logo (none, content, bytes): Logo of the school or institution generating the exam.
-/// - exam-info: Information of exam
+///  - exam-info: Information of exam.
-///  - academic-period(none, content, str): academic period.
+///  - academic-period (none, content, str): Academic period.
-///  - academic-level(none, content, str): acadmic level.
+///  - academic-level (none, content, str): Academic level.
-///  - academic-subject(none, content, str): acadmic subname,
+///  - academic-subject (none, content, str): Academic subname.
-///  - number(none, content, str): Number of exam.
+///  - number (none, content, str): Number of exam.
-///  - content(none, content, str): Conten of exam.
+///  - content (none, content, str): Content of exam.
-///  - model(none, content, str): Model of exam.
+///  - model (none, content, str): Model of exam.
 ///  - date (sting): Date of generate document.
-/// - keywords (string): keywords of document.
+///  - keywords (string): Keywords of document.
-/// - languaje (en, es, de, fr, pt, it): Languaje of docuemnt.
-English, Spanish, German, Portuguese and Italian are defined.
+///  - language (en, es, de, fr, pt, it): Language of document.
+English, Spanish, German, French, Portuguese and Italian are defined.
-///     Ejemplo buy bonito:
 ///  - clarifications (string, content, array): Clarifications of exam.
 It will appear in a box on the first page.
 ///  - question-text-parameters: Parameter of text in question and subquestion.
 For example, it allows us to change the text size of the questions.
-/// - show-studen-data(none, true, false, "first-page", "odd-pages"): It shows a box for the student to enter their details.
+///  - show-student-data (none, true, false, "first-page", "odd-pages"): Show a box for the student to enter their details.
 It can appear on the first page or on all odd-numbered pages.
-/// - show-grade-table: (bool): Show grade table.
+///  - show-grade-table: (bool): Show the grade table.
-/// - decimal-separator: (".", ","): Indicates the decimal separation character.
+///  - decimal-separator: (".", ","): Indicate the decimal separation character.
-/// - question-point-position: (none, left, right): Position of question point.
+///  - question-point-position: (none, left, right): Position of question points.
-/// - show-solution: (true, false): It shows the solutions to the questions.
+///  - show-solution: (true, false): Show the solutions.
 #let g-exam(
   author: (
     name: "",